megalut/megalut/runs/great3/README.md

 Workflow
 --------

-Most scripts take no command line arguments, otherwise we'll mention it.
+If not mentionned otherwise, the scripts take no command line arguments.

+Before running any script, make sure to set the correct range of subfields on which you want to run in config.py.
+The scripts typically contain loops over all the specified subfields.

 Some scritps will use multiprocessing to run on several cpus.
-Related settings are described below.
+Related settings will also be described below.

-Before running any script, make sure to set the correct range of subfields on which you want to run in config.py.
-The scripts contain loops over all the specified subfields.
+And we'll also highlight some other settings.

+Let's start!

+First, copy the file config_cgc.py into config.py, and edit the obvious lines: set the datadir correctly, and point to an empty workdir (an create it) somewhere on your disk.
+You can then launch the first script, also to test that everythign is in place:

-run_11_measstars.py (fast)
+- run_11_measstars.py

+This is a rather fast one.
+It runs a shape measurement (apaptive moments) on the 9 "star" stamps of each subfield of the given branch.

 MegaLUT uses astropy tables to hold all catalogs.
 And it saves these tables into python "pickle" files.
 The result of this script is such a catalog, in your workdir/subfield/obs: "star_meascat.pkl".

-run_12_measobsgals.py (medium)
+- run_12_measobsgals.py